opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 *Memory (CXL)* | R | R | C | C | R | C

-## Thermal management
+## Thermal management subsystem

-The thermal management subsystem within this specification is intended to allow SMC devices to be managed by a system closed loop thermal system.
-Devices required to implement the thermal management subsystem *shall* implement the following Redfish resources and properties.
+The thermal management subsystem is intended to allow AMC devices to be managed by a closed loop thermal system.
+Implementation the thermal management subsystem requires support for the following Redfish resources and properties.

 **Sensor**

-An SMC SensorCollection *shall* implement one or more sensor resources representing the thermal temperature of the device.
+The SensorCollection resource *shall* implement one or more sensor resources representing the thermal temperature of the device.

 The sensor *shall* have the following properties supported.

-* *ReadingUnits: Shall* be presented and implement as "Cel"
+* **ReadingUnits** *shall* be presented and implement as "Cel"
-* *ReadingType: Shall* be present and implemented as “Temperature”
+* **ReadingType** *shall* be present and implemented as “Temperature”
-* Threshold properties of *UpperCritical*, *UpperFatal*, *LowerCritical*, and *LowerFatal* *shall* be implemented and represent the design limits of the SMC device in question.
+* Threshold properties of **UpperCritical**, **UpperFatal**, **LowerCritical**, and **LowerFatal** *shall* be implemented and represent the design limits of the AMC device in question.
 Devices with unlimited thermal design limits *shall* omit these properties.

-If an SMC device possess fans, the SMC SensorCollection shall implement a Sensor with the following properties:
+If the AMC device possess fans, the AMC SensorCollection shall implement a Sensor with the following properties:

-* *ReadingUnits: Shall* be present and implemented as “{rev}/min”
+* **ReadingUnits** *shall* be present and implemented as “{rev}/min”
-* *ReadingType: Shall* be present and implemented as “Rotational”
+* **ReadingType** *shall* be present and implemented as “Rotational”

 Devices implementing a single replaceable component may implement PLDM type 2 for sensor readings.

 **PLDM Type 2 Sensor Requirements**

-PLDM for Platform Monitoring and Control ([DSP0248](https://www.dmtf.org/dsp/DSP0248)) | &nbsp; | Implementation :- | :- | :- |
+Table XX specifies the support requirement for the PLDM for Platform Monitoring and Control ([DSP0248](https://www.dmtf.org/dsp/DSP0248)

+Command Codes | &nbsp; | Implementation
+:- | :- | :- |
 Terminus Command | &nbsp; | &nbsp;
 &nbsp; | 0x04 SetEventReceiver | Required for RDE Alert